meetkpatel/stock-watch/README.md

 # Stock Watch

-A AJAX project to help stock investors who want to get data on current stock valuations and track their favorite stocks".
+A AJAX project to help stock investors who want to get data on current stock valuations and track their favorite stocks.

 # purpose